10 Road Trip Tips to Save Money [Video]

 There are many hotel apps that claim to save you money, but Hotel Tonight is one of the best for road trips because it’s geared toward last minute reservations.
 You can likely save 20-50% by booking just a day or two ahead.

-4. Bring your own Food
+4. Bring your own Food is a great way to save money

 Bringing a cooler with cold drinks, fresh fruit and other snacks will save big money from stopping at convince stores.
 For dinner, you could bring canned soup or pasta with a small stove and save even more money.